Journal Selection for Publishing

 JIF – Journal Impact Factor

-MJL – Master Journal List – lists of WoS indexed journals
+MJL – Master Journal List – lists of WoS-indexed journals

 SCIE – Science Citation Index Expanded